 Both of the last two images come from the same video file with different positions being selected in each.

 Where to get this free software?
-Point your browser to Image Composite Editor site and download either the 32-bit or the 64-bit version depending on your computer hardware.
+Point your browser to the Image Composite Editor site and download either the 32-bit or the 64-bit version depending on your computer hardware.
 Installation is simple and the software interface is quite simple.
-Here are some additional information, some good, some not so good.
+Here is some additional information, some good, some not so good.

 - It can detect the camera movement method and use the appropriate alignment and distortion to merge images (or video)